MicrosoftDocs/bot-docs/articles/bot-framework-what-is-bot-framework.md

 The Microsoft Bot Framework provides what you need to build and deploy bots that interact naturally with users, wherever they have conversations.
 The framework consists of the following components:
 - **Bot Builder** - SDKs and tools for writing bots, including an emulator for testing your bot.
 - **Bot Connector** - A service that allows your bot to communicate across multiple client channels such as Skype, Outlook 365, or Slack.
-- **Developer Portal** - A dashboard a for connecting your bot to channels, registering and publishing your bot.
+- **Developer Portal** - A dashboard that allows you to configure the channels your bot uses, and register and publish your bot.
 - **Bot Directory** - A public directory of bots registered and published with the Microsoft Bot Framework.

 ##What is a bot?